 At the behest of my teacher friend Alan Pulner, I once gave a little talk to a class of third-graders at the Hobart Middle School here in L.A.
 I couldn’t believe how smart these kids were.
 “What’s your genre?” they asked, and “Does it take you a long time to revise?” and “How do you know when you’re done?”

 But the question of the day came from a small Asian girl in a green cardigan sweater who, after sitting quietly the whole hour, finally raised her hand.
 “Do you…” she began shyly, then stopped to gather herself before continuing.
 “Do you find it helps when you write to look out the window?”

-Sometimes we look out the window.
+Sometimes we look out the window (or a door).
 And if we wait a really long time, no matter how discouraged or tired or hopeless we get, sometimes what’s out there begins to look back.